 Anna McKerrow, author and children’s book review editor for Booktrust

 Sophia has conjured up a world as alive with colour and texture and beauty and rebellion as the paintings that she references … I was utterly engrossed from first page to last.

 It’s a featured book of the month on Lovereading4kids.co.uk.
 Download an extract and read the reviews here: Following Ophelia.
 And you can follow all the stops on the blog tour here – from videos to how the cover came about, to my favourite all time historical couples.

 I had such fun writing this book.
 And thank you for my amazing cover, Stripes!
-Book 2 in the series, Unveiling Venus, will be out later in 2017.
+Book 2 in the series, Unveiling Venus, will be out in 2018.